Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

       value_in_examples:
       description: |
         The path and name of the specification file loaded into Kong DB.
-You cannot use this option for DB-less mode.
+You cannot use this option for DB-less or hybrid mode.
     - name: api_specification
       required: semi
       default: